disnetlab/iContinuum/README.md

              - Eg. Considering this command "ssh ubuntu@192.168.56.123", the server name is "ubuntu".

-         - Note2- No other changes need to be done in the inventory.ini.
+         - Note2-No other changes are required in the inventory.ini file unless you encounter a special circumstance described below.

-             - If you wish to change the tap0 IP address of the kubernetes nodes, please make sure that you do not change the subnet range.
-However, you can keep the current configuration for that.
+             - If you need to modify the tap0 IP address of the Kubernetes nodes, make sure about the subnet range.
+Mininet assigns a default subnet of 10.0.0.0/8 to the host.
+You can keep the current configuration unless there is an IP conflict in your network, such as when using a VPN.
+             ** Important Note- If you are using a VPN and suspect an IP conflict between the tap0 interface and the VPN network, you may assign a different CIDR block to the tap0 interface.
+However, the new CIDR range must be consistent across all Mininet hosts to maintain connectivity.
+            * If you modify this range, you must manually update it in the Mininet topology.
+            * Open example.py.j2 inside the Example folder.
+            * Locate the section where hosts are defined and specify the new CIDR range to prevent Mininet from assigning the default 10.0.0.0/8 subnet.
+            * Ensure that the tap0 interface does not have any conflicting IP addresses.
+To avoid conflicts, leave a gap between assigned IPs and ensure there is no overlap with other network addresses in use.

+            Example Change:

+                # Before: Default Mininet host definition
+                h1 = self.addHost('h1')
+                h2 = self.addHost('h2')

+                # After: Assigning a custom IP range (e.g., 192.168.1.0/24)
+                h1 = self.addHost('h1', ip='192.168.1.1/24')
+                h2 = self.addHost('h2', ip='192.168.1.2/24')

        3- Save changes.

 # Step3- Installation